mk-fg/fgtk/README.rst

 resolve-hostnames
 '''''''''''''''''

-Scrpt to find all the specified (either directly, or by regexp) hostnames and replace these with corresponding IP addresses (resolved through getaddrinfo).
+Script (py3) to find all specified (either directly, or by regexp) hostnames and replace these with corresponding IP addresses, resolved through getaddrinfo(3).

 Examples::